Web Components On Fire

 The original library was very successful, but the idea behind it grew even more widely.
 These full-window image carousels quickly became an almost must-have feature for web sites with lots of images.
 The same interface pattern has since become ubiquitous for mobile apps as well.

-The HotFX lightbox uses some features that have only recently been
+The HotFX lightbox uses some features that have only recently been widely supported by most browsers: the

 element, shadow

-snaps.
-This modern approach gives our version great support on
+DOM and CSS scroll snaps.
+This modern approach gives our

-touch devices and trackpads while using much less code than earlier
+version great support on touch devices and trackpads while using much less code than earlier libraries.

 To learn more about how the element was made, check out the annotated source code.
 If you would like to request a feature or report a bug, please do so on the HotFX GitHub repo.